Web3NL/motoko-book/src/common-programming-concepts/types/records.md

 };
 ```

-This type declaration defines a new name for our type and specifies the type of the object.
+This type declaration defines a new name for our type and specifies the type of the record.
 We could now start using this type to declare several variables of this same type:

 ```motoko
 let bob : Person = {